-At the conclusion of Book I, Thucydides frankly states the cause of the Peloponnesian War – the rising power of Athens which caused Sparta great alarm.
-Athens took property and built up its fortifications after the Persian War, and thus it drew enemies.
-Additionally, Athenian naval power grows under Themistocles.
-However, each side had different claims to the grounds of war: Corinth and Corcyra send envoys to Athens for help in a regional dispute over Epidamnus, a territory in northern Greece which was a colony of Corcyra but which underwent a democratic revolution against its oligarchy, and ultimately Athens decided to support Corcyra, with the caveat that it must be a defensive alliance so as not to disrupt the treaty.
+At the conclusion of Book I, Thucydides frankly states the cause of the Peloponnesian War: the rising power of Athens which caused Sparta great alarm.
+Athens claimed property and built up its fortifications after the Persian War, and thus Athens earned enemies.
+Additionally, Athenian naval power grew under Themistocles.
+However, both the Athenians and the Spartans had different justifications for the grounds of war: Corinth and Corcyra were the first to send envoys to Athens for help in a regional dispute over Epidamnus, a territory in northern Greece which was a colony of Corcyra but which underwent a democratic revolution against its oligarchy, and ultimately Athens made the rather reckless decision to support Corcyra, with the caveat that it must be a defensive alliance for Athens so as not to disrupt the treaty.
 Ultimately, both sides ended hostilities claiming victories.
-The Corinthians sought to seek vengeance on the Athenians in Potidaea which raised hostilities with the Spartans, however the Athenians provided significant reinforcements and as a result they were criticized heavily by the allies assembled at Sparta, and Sparta agrees that Athens was the aggressor.
-As a result of their growing power, Athens makes claims of a universal empire, to bring the fruits of their lifestyle to others, and thus the Peloponnesians vote for war, and less than a year later Attica is invaded.
+However, the Corinthians sought vengeance on Athens in Potidaea which raised hostilities with the Spartans, however the Athenians provided significant reinforcements and as a result they were criticized heavily by the allies assembled at Sparta, which claimed Athens was the aggressor.
+As a result of Athens’s growing power, Athens boldly claimed to be a universal empire in order to bring the fruits of their lifestyle to others, and thus the Spartans decided to vote for war, and less than a year later Attica is invaded.
 This is the story of the outbreak of war.

 For this reading I used the impeccable Landmark edition of Thucydides’s History of the Peloponnesian War by businessman-turned classical scholar Robert B. Strassler.